Wednesday, November 30, 2011

 5. Jan Hooks (SNL 1986-1991, recurring guest appearances on 30 Rock)

 Now most recognizable as Jenna's greedy meth head nympho-alcoholic stage mom in 30 Rock, who'd have guessed Hooks was once super hot and sultry and a regular on SNL?
 I admire how she now acts as if she's been kind of white trash Liz Taylor brazen and busty all her life as said mom, while her foxiness at SNL tells a whole other story.

 Yeah, I know, some of these chicks is from yay far away in the past, but so what?
-I really only watched SNL reruns on Netflix streaming (cuz I lives with a comedy writer), and discovered Deadly Women, 30 Rock, marathons of America's Next Top Model, (cuz she likes the trash) and lots of WW2 documentaries.
+I really only watched SNL reruns on Netflix streaming (cuz I lives with a comedy writer), and discovered Deadly Women, 30 Rock, marathons of America's Next Top Model, (cuz she likes the trash) and lots of WW2 documentaries (that's my reward for enduring the chick stuff).
 I'm turning into a vegetable, but that's what 2011 is all about.

 Posted by Erich Kuersten at 8:16 AM